hoodunit/purescript-payload/README.md

 #### Errors

 To return an error, handlers can return `Either error val`, where `error` can be any encodable value.
-By default any arbitrary encodable value can be returned as an error with status 500 Internal Server Error, or arbitrary responses can be returned with the `Response` type.
+If the encodable value is a [Response](https://pursuit.purescript.org/packages/purescript-payload/docs/Payload.Response#t:Response), it will be returned with the given status and headers, or by default with status 500 Internal Server Error for other error responses.
 Error responses are not represented in the API spec and do not need to match the spec.

 #### Static files